miao-infinity/foa-rl-study-group/agenda/README.md

 - **Weekly Plans**: Each file corresponds to a specific week's study plan
 - **Shared Coordination**: All group members can see upcoming topics and schedules
 - **Flexible Updates**: Agendas can be updated as we progress through the material
+- **Leader Post**: Each agenda is posted by a designated leader

 ---

 ## 📝 File Naming Convention

-Use clear, descriptive names for agenda files:
+Clear, descriptive names for agenda files, examples:
 - `week1-introduction.md`
 - `week2-qlearning.md`
 - `week3-policy-gradients.md`
-- `week4-deep-rl.md`

 ---